 For more information on when to use these various components, see Designing With Bixby Views and Components and Layout Pattens.
 You can learn more about the components you can use in the Input View section on the Building Bixby Views page of the Developers' Guide or in the reference pages linked above.

 For Elicitation, Pickers, and Multiple Selection cases, you might need to include a selection or submit button in order for the user to move to the next step.
 This is not necessary for single selection.

 To accelerate the input, Conversation Drivers can be used to suggest what users can say in a natural way.
 For example, "Next weekend" or "tomorrow" on a calendar picker prompt.
 Conversation Drivers should be short, concise, and offer the most likely option for the user at the given time.
-For more information, see Conversation Drivers in the Developer Guide.
+For more information, see Conversation Drivers in the Developers' Guide.